 SAFETY OFFICER (When on duty)

-- The Flight Safety Officer is to watch over all flight operations from the flight line and pilot’s must ask and be given permission for launch/takeoffs, landings, low passes, retrievals etc.
+- The Flight Safety Officer is to watch over all flight operations from the flight line and pilots must ask and be given permission for launch/takeoffs, landings, low passes, retrievals etc.

 - The Flight Safety Officer has total authority on the flight line and must be obeyed at all times.
 Dangerous flying or flying outside the designated area (eg. over the pits area or over the houses) will not be tolerated and pilots will be asked to land their aircraft immediately.
-Solo Pilots are expected to be in full control of their aircrafts at all times and in all weather conditions.
+Solo Pilots are expected to be in full control of their aircraft at all times and in all weather conditions.